fcouderc/egm_tnp_analysis/README.md

 >   python tnpEGM_fitter.py settings.py  --createBins

    * CAUTION: when recreacting bins, the output directory is overwritten!
-So be sure to not redo that once really started
+So be sure to not redo that once you are at step2

 **2. Create the histograms** with the different cuts... this is the longest step.
-Histogram will not be re-done later
+Histograms will not be re-done later

 >   python tnpEGM_fitter.py settings.py --createHists

-**3. Do your first step of fits.**
+**3. Do your first round of fits.**
    * nominal fit

 >   python tnpEGM_fitter.py settings.py --doFit

-   * MC fit for alternate signal parameter constrain
+   * MC fit to constrain alternate signal parameters [note this is the only MC fit that makes sense]

 >   python tnpEGM_fitter.py settings.py --doFit --mcSig --altSig